 Explore.
 Innovate.
 Achieve.

 The annual High School Design Competition is hosted and sponsored by the Self Engineering Leadership Fellows Program at the University of Kansas School of Engineering.
 Fellows in the third-year cohort plan and execute the event from idea to competition day.
-For Fall 2020, we are excited to announce a virtual edition of High School Design.
+For Fall 2021, we are excited to offer the opportunity to participate in High School Design either in person at the KU Engineering Campus or by joining us virtually.
 Read on to explore all the ways you can be involved!

 The SELF Program is proud to award $12,000 in scholarships to event winners.